Welcome to the RTWO/OERO Stratford Branch!

-Stratford Branch members attend from as far east as Shakespeare to Goderich in the west, from St Marys in the south to Milverton in the north.
+Stratford Branch members attend from as far east as New Hamburg to Goderich in the west, from St Marys in the south to Milverton in the north.

-We welcome all women in this area who have taught at any time in their lives – for any length of time and anywhere in the world.
+We welcome all women in this area who have taught for any length of time or anywhere even outside of Ontario.

-We host three general meetings which take place on the fourth Wednesday in the months of September, November and April.
-As well, a variety of groups meet more regularly according to the interests of our members.
+We host three general meetings each year which take place in the months of September, November and April.
+In addition a wide variety of interest groups meet regularly.
+The interest groups are designed to meet the current interest of the membership – new ideas are encouraged.

-Please view our 2020-21 program for more information and our Covid guidelines.
-During Covid 19, we have moved to a number of Zoom gatherings for activities and general meetings.
+Please view our 2021-22 program for more information about our fun events and activities.
+During Covid 19, we engaged in Zoom and Hybrid gatherings for many of these activities and general meetings.

 Our chosen charity, the Emily Murphy Centre in Stratford, provides second stage housing and assistance for women and their children who find themselves in distress.
 The donations we bring to the Centre are always warmly welcomed.